Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Stochastic- formalism and its applications in the Stochastic Single Field Inflation

 We now briefly talk about the stochastic formalism in inflation and the benefits of integrating it with the aforementioned $\delta N$-formalism.
 Here we consider not one but instead a family of FLRW Universes evolving from a certain initial condition on the phase space variables.
 These variables can be combined in form of a phase space vector ${\Gamma}_{i}=\{\zeta_{i},\Pi_{\zeta,i}\}$ where the index $i$ labels the various components.
 In the language of curvature perturbation, the stochastic formalism consists of constructing a low-energy effective theory of the long-wavelength or IR part of the initial primordial fluctuations.
 These fluctuations are coarse-grained over a certain fixed scale, close to the Hubble radius and defined as $k_{\sigma}=\sigma aH$, where $\sigma\ll 1$, and the resulting scalar curvature perturbation reads: \bea \zeta_{\rm cg}({\bf x}) = \int_\mathbb{R^3}\frac{d^3 k }{(2\pi)^3 }\zeta_{k}e^{-i{\bf k}.{\bf x}}, \eea where integration consider modes with wavenumber $k<k_{\sigma}$, or the IR modes in the coarse-grained curvature perturbation.
-As the Horizon size continues to decrease, more and more short-scale modes participate in the region of stochastic effects, getting `classicalized', and finally entering into the IR sector.
+As the horizon size continues to decrease, more and more short-scale modes participate in the region of stochastic effects, getting `classicalized', and finally entering into the IR sector.
 The result is the appearance of classical noises, which then act on the dynamics of the super-Hubble modes, which are described by the Langevin equation; see section \ref{s4a} for a discussion on the UV and IR separation of the modes and derivation of the Langevin equation in the present context.
-The noises become correlated only when within the Hubble radius, highlighting the Markovian nature of the noises, and over which the spatial points start to evolve independently of each other with different noises, and a consequence of this is the existence of fluctuations in the number of e-folds realised for each point.
+In the super-horizon regime, these noises remain correlated for spatial points with separations inside a Hubble patch.
+Past a specific instant during expansion, owing to the spatial separation between any two points exceeding the Hubble radius, the Markovian nature of the noises renders the remaining evolution of those points statistically independent.
+A direct consequence of this fact is the appearance of fluctuations in the total amount of e-folds realized along such trajectories until they reach the end of inflation.